29miaoet/Andrew_WebPage/README.md

 <img src="https://29miaoet.github.io/Andrew_WebPage/images/favicon.svg" width="300" height="250">

+## License
+Andrew's Website is distributed with ***No License or Warranty Whatsoever***!
+Please use it with responsibility and respect to the relevant parties.

 ## Attributes
 - ✅ Fully responsive homepage and layout
 - ✅ Tested navigation menu and site structure